 2. Know your Triggers

 Events, emotions, people, and even experiences may contribute to your anxiety.
 Keep a journal of when you experience anxiety and the events surrounding the episode.
-Knowing what triggers you, can help you manage your stress.
+Knowing what triggers you can help you manage your stress and anxiety.
 Sometimes, it can be triggered for no reason, and having negative thoughts about yourself or others only makes this worse.

-Exercise helps alleviate stress and calm the mind by stimulating the brain’s happiness chemical called endorphins.
-According to Harvard Health Publishing, endorphins create a feeling of calm and a positive mood.
-Exercise releases endorphins and helps regulate mood.
-Just 10 minutes of walking a day can help manage and prevent anxiety symptoms.
-Getting enough exercise can also improve sleep and the body’s response to stress.
+Exercise helps relieve stress and anxiety and calms the mind by stimulating the brain’s happiness chemical, endorphins.
+Research shows endorphins create a feeling of calm and a positive mood.
+Exercise creates a natural anti-anxiety effect.
+Just 10 minutes of walking a day can help manage and reduce symptoms of anxiety.

 5. Breathe Chile